What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Background

+\paragraph{Multi-modal Large Language Models.} Multi-modal Large Language Models~(MLLMs)~\cite{li-2023-arxiv-multimodal} are advanced generative models capable of processing information from various modalities~(\eg image, video, and audio) and generating corresponding textual responses.
+This work focuses on MLLMs in the visual modality, typically consisting of an image encoder, an LLM, and a connection module.
+The image is first encoded into patch embeddings by the image encoder and the connection module, then concatenated with text embeddings, enabling the LLM to comprehend the image and generate the response auto-regressively.
+MLLMs undergo vision-language pre-training to align the vision encoder and LLM, followed by visual instruction tuning to enhance instruction following and understanding ability~\cite{liu-2023-arxiv-visual, Zhang-arxiv-2023-internlm}.

-Instruction tuning~\cite{wei-2022-iclr-finetuned, chung-2022-arxiv-scaling} is an important approach to improving the ability of LLMs in instruction following.
-It employs a text-formatted task description and expected outcome to fine-tune LLMs in a supervised way.
-Extensive studies~\cite{longpre-2023-arxiv-the, wang-2023-arxiv-how} have shown that instruction tuning can significantly boost the generalization ability of LLMs on unseen tasks.
-Inspired by the great success of LLMs, instruction tuning has been recently adapted to develop MLLMs for completing visual tasks, which is termed as \emph{visual instruction tuning}~\cite{zhu-2023-arxiv-MiniGPT,liu-2023-arxiv-visual}.
-Typically, a visual instruction consists of an image $X_{I}$, a textual task instruction $X_{T}$, and a corresponding output text $Y_{T}$.
-During training, MLLMs would learn to generate the output text $Y_{T}$ conditioned on both the input $X_{I}$ and $X_{T}$.
-Existing MLLMs are essentially an integration between visual components and language components~(\eg, LLMs), and visual instruction tuning can be implemented in different ways, including only tuning the connection component (\eg, Q-Former)~\cite{Li-2023-ICML-BLIP2, dai-2023-arxiv-instructblip} or additionally tuning the LLMs~\cite{liu-2023-arxiv-visual,bai-2023-arxiv-qwenvl}, which depends on the special design considerations of different MLLMs.
+\paragraph{Visual Instruction Tuning.} Instruction tuning~\cite{wei-2022-iclr-finetuned, chung-2022-arxiv-scaling} is important to improve the ability of LLMs in instruction following and generalization on unseen tasks~\cite{longpre-2023-arxiv-the, wang-2023-arxiv-how}.
+It employs a text-formatted task description and the expected outcome to fine-tune LLMs in a supervised way.
+Inspired by the success of LLMs, instruction tuning has been adapted to develop MLLMs for visual tasks, termed \emph{visual instruction tuning}~\cite{zhu-2023-arxiv-MiniGPT,liu-2023-arxiv-visual}.
+Typically, a visual instruction comprises an image $X_{I}$, a textual task instruction $X_{T}$, and a corresponding output text $Y_{T}$.
+During training, MLLMs learn to generate $Y_{T}$ conditioned on $X_{I}$ and $X_{T}$.

-To improve the performance of a given MLLM, there are two typical approaches: either improving the quality of visual instructions or improving the training method~\cite{liu-2023-arxiv-improved,chen-2023-arxiv-minigptv2,zhai-2023-arxiv-investigating,sun-2023-arxiv-aligning}.
-In this work, we focus on exploring which kinds of visual instructions are more useful to improve MLLMs, and leave the improved training method as future work.
+\ignore{To improve the performance of a given MLLM, there are two typical approaches: improving the quality of visual instructions or improving the training method~\cite{liu-2023-arxiv-improved,chen-2023-arxiv-minigptv2,zhai-2023-arxiv-investigating,sun-2023-arxiv-aligning}.
+In this work, we focus on exploring which kinds of visual instructions are more useful to improve MLLMs, and leave the improved training method as future work.}